morisawausa/AllAngles/README.md

 ![Image of all indicators](./Images/showing-indicators.png)

 By default, `All Angles` only shows you the line angles, and not the handle angles.
-You can toggle both the line angles and handle angles on and off in the context menu, to control how much information you're seeing.
+You can toggle both the line angles (`Show Line Angles`) and handle angles (`Show Handle Angles`) on and off in the context menu, to control how much information you’re seeing.

 ![Image of all indicators](./Images/toggling-indicators.png)

 ## Bugs, Improvements, and Requests

 Bugs and feature requests can be registered as issues on this Github repository.

+## Other Similar Tools

+- There is a [Show Coordinates Distance Angle](https://github.com/michaelrafailyk/ShowCoordinatesDistanceAngle) plugin that can show angles and details of selected segments.